Hritik003/Hritik003/README.md

 <br />

-##  :man_technologist: About Me
+##  :man_technologist: Hritik is,

-➡️ hi, I'm Hritik Raj, a passionate in learning tools and technologies.
+➡️  a passionate in learning tools and technologies.

-👨‍🦱 I am a mathematics undergrad at BITS Pilani.
+👨‍🦱  a ECE undergrad at BITS Pilani.

-💡 exploring new stuff and trying to build my skill.
+🔭 experienced with Java, Javascript, Golang.

-💡Presently I am working on Image Encryption using Particle Search Algorithm
+💡  working on Image Encryption using Particle Search Algorithm.

+🌩️ Fun fact: I'm very much active on Linkedin

 :bow:
 [![Linkedin: Hritik](https://img.shields.io/badge/-Hritik-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/hritik-raj-chanda-08176920a/)](https://www.linkedin.com/in/hritik-raj-chanda-08176920a/)